dimadesu/reactjs-wiki/README.md

 # reactjs-wiki

-Single-page app utilizing Webpack, React.js, Redux, ES6, WikiMedia API.
+Single-page app utilizing Webpack, React.js, Redux, ES6 and WikiMedia API.

 10 random pages are loaded on the initial load.

-User can delete or bookmark page inside the app.
+User can delete or bookmark a page inside the app.

 When all pages are bookmarked or deleted a new set of random pages will be loaded and rendered on top of the list.